quivero/prego/README.md

 ### As a Package

 A glossary with implementation possibilities is available [here](https://en.wikipedia.org/wiki/Glossary_of_graph_theory).
-The library's author is able sofar to obtain the following ideas from it:
+The author of this library is able sofar to obtain the following ideas from it:

 1. data-structures/graph/Graph.js: